Priscah Jeptoo: Career

-She began competing at top level competitions in 2008 and made the top ten women at the Saint Silvester Road Race that year.
+Jeptoo began competing at top level competitions in 2008 and made the top ten women at the Saint Silvester Road Race that year.
 In 2009 she began with two wins in Portugal, at the Douro-Tal Half Marathon and then the Corrida Festas Cidade do Porto 15K race.
 These preceded a course record-breaking run at the Porto Marathon in November, as she recorded a time of 2:30:40 hours for her debut effort.
 At the start of the following year she took second place at the Padua Marathon.
 Jeptoo showed marked improvement at the Turin Marathon in November, at which she outran Fate Tola to win the race in a new best time of 2:27:02 hours.

 She returned to Kenya in 2011 and came second at the Discovery Kenya Cross Country behind Priscah Jepleting.
 She won the Goyang Joongang Half Marathon in March, setting a new personal best of 1:10:26 hours for the distance.
 Jeptoo had a significant breakthrough at the 2011 Paris Marathon: although she did not expect to win, she successfully held off challenges from Agnes Kiprop and Koren Yal to be the first woman across the line, recording a time of 2:22:55 hours.
 This knocked off more than four minutes from her previous best and was the second fastest run ever recorded on the course.

 She won the silver medal in the 2011 World Championships in Athletics in Daegu, finishing in 2:29:00 and placing second behind countrywoman Edna Kiplagat.
 Jeptoo was part of a Kenyan sweep of the medals, with Sharon Cherop taking the bronze, making it the first time that a country had taken all the medals in the World Championships marathon.
 She turned to cross country in November 2011 and came third at the Cross de Atapuerca race then won the Cross de Soria.
 She ran a new course record at the New Year's Eve Saint Silvester Road Race, beating Wude Ayalew to win the event.